Gabriel2409/obsidian_notes/Matrix traversal.md

 ---
-sr-due: 2023-05-25
+sr-due: 2023-07-19
-sr-interval: 8
+sr-interval: 36
 sr-ease: 204
 ---

 #dsa #graph

 A [[Graph]] can sometimes be represented as matrix.
 Similarly to [[Tree traversal]] it is possible to perform depth first search and Breadth first search.
-It following the same logic as [[Adjacency list traversal]] bit there are more edges cases to watch out for.
+It follows the same logic as [[Adjacency list traversal]] bit there are more edges cases to watch out for.

 ## Depth first search